mexanjuadha/DesignPattern/README.md

 **Simple implementations of GoF Design Patterns.**

-Intention of the current repository is to collect the implementations of the patterns presented in the *Head First Design Patterns* books.
+Motivation of the current repository is to collect the implementations of the patterns presented in the *Head First Design Patterns* books.

 The language is used: *Java*